 Wild Alaska Sportfishing Cruise - SE Alaska

 You’ll fish the calm and sheltered waters of Frederick Sound, Stephens Passage, and Chatham Strait, the heart of the Inside Passage.
 You'll cruise through the Tongass Rainforest, the largest national forest in the United States.
 Each day offers new and exciting fishing opportunities.
 View glaciers, humpback and killer whales, sea lions and bears while enjoying some of the best fishing in Alaska.

 Halibut and all Five Species of Salmon

 Aboard the Perseverance, each day offers new and exciting fishing opportunities.
 Because they're mobile, they follow the fish to keep you on the fish!
 Typically,

 the mothership relocates each day to a new and secluded moorage while you are out fishing.
-Later that day, you return to the Perseverance where the crew fillets, vacuum packs, and flash freezes the fish you choose to take back home.
+After fishing, you'll return to the mothership where the crew fillets, vacuum packs, and flash freezes the fish you choose to take back home.

 Their chef cooks up the catch of the day for an all-you-can-eat feast.